FuelLabs/fuels-ts/apps/docs/src/guide/wallets/connectors.md

 ## Learning Resources

-For a deeper understanding of `Fuel Wallet Connectors` and how to start using them in your projects, consider the following resources:
+For a deeper understanding of `Fuel Connectors` and how to start using them in your projects, consider the following resources:

-- [**Fuel Wallet Connectors Wiki**](https://github.com/FuelLabs/fuels-wallet/wiki/Fuel-Wallet-Connectors) - read about what is `Fuel Wallet Connector` and how it works.
+- [**Fuel Connectors Wiki**](https://github.com/FuelLabs/fuel-connectors/wiki) - read about what a `Fuel Connector` is and how it works.
 - [**Fuel Connectors Guide**](https://docs.fuel.network/docs/wallet/dev/connectors/) - find out how to set up and use connectors.
 - [**GitHub Repository**](https://github.com/FuelLabs/fuel-connectors) - explore different connector implementations.